-Older children may present with UTI, a flank mass, or intermittent flank pain secondary to a primary UPJ obstruction.
+Neonates mayho present with hydronephrosis.
+Older children may present with urinary tract infection (UTI), a flank mass, or intermittent flank pain secondary to a primary UPJ obstruction.
 Hematuria may also be a presenting sign if it is associated with infection.

 Adults with UPJ obstruction can present with various symptoms, including back and flank pain, UTI, and/or pyelonephritis.
 A detailed history may reveal that the pain correlates with periods of increased fluid intake or ingestion of a food with diuretic properties (ie, Dietl crisis).